Phil-Sparkes/comp230-cpd/README.md

 # Term 2

+# Summary
+My career goal is to work as a computing professional, I would like to work in the computing industry doing programming related work.

+This course is helping provide the insight to the programming and workplace practices.
+Resources such as GitHub and slack are used widely in the computing industry.
+I am learning how to use these tools effectively.
+Since I have started this course I have made large step towards this end goal.
+The main problem I feel like I will face will be switching from the university environment to a workplace environment.
+To understand this better I would like to get some experience working in the industry.

+Five challenges I have faced are as follows
+*	Managing stress levels
+*	Maintainability in unreal code
+*	Prioritising work
+*	Communication with team
+*	Applying more complex AI to game

+I plan to combat these challenges using SMART targets.

 ## Week 1

 This week we had our introductions to our new modules, I am looking forward to the AI module as this is something I have an interest in.
 The networking module is quite technical with talking about socket programming this week.
 It seems there will be a lot of writing this study block which I may struggle with.
 A 14-page business report feels a bit extensive for the marks that it is worth.
 A problem I found this week was regaining motivation after the holidays, in the team project we jumped right back in, but the work output is not as high as it could be.